SherineAwad/bitbybit/deconvolution.rst

 In theory, it is possible to infer the immune, tumor and stroma cell content of a  solid tumor from its bulk gene expression profile if reference gene expression profiles can be established for each tumor-associated cell type.

-Mathematically, this class of inverse problems is known as deconvolution
+Mathematically, this class of inverse problems is known as deconvolution.

 Deconvolution methods tend to work better with microarray data, it's one of the few areas where microarrays are still better.